kongo2002/statser/README.md

     aggregation: sum
     factor: 0

-# StatsD compatible adapter (disabled by default)
-udp:
-  # udp port to listen on
-  # omit this setting to disable 'StatsD-like' functionality
-  port: 8125

-  # metrics flush interval (in seconds)
-  interval: 10

-  # prune inactive metrics keys after x seconds
-  # 0 to never prune metrics at all
-  prune_after: 300

 # you may configure a blacklist and/or whitelist to configure
 # what metrics you really care about
 # every metric that enters the system will be checked against